Pound Sterling Price News and Forecast: GBP/USD consolidates as ADP jobs disappoint

 Editors’ Picks

-Gold is taking a breather on Thursday following seven consecutive days of gains, including Wednesday’s move to a record high around the $3,580 zone per troy ounce.
-Traders’ prudence ahead of the release of Friday’s US NFP and decent gains in the US Dollar keep weighing on the precious metal for now.

-Bitcoin Price Forecast: BTC stabilizes as focus shifts to key macroeconomic data releases

-Bitcoin is holding steady around $110,800 at the time of writing on Thursday, having recovered slightly so far this week.
-Traders adopt a cautious stance ahead of key US macroeconomic data due to be released on Friday, which could influence the Fed monetary policy outlook, keeping crypto markets on edge.
+Bitcoin price trades in green above $111,000 at the time of writing on Friday, having recovered nearly 3% so far this week.
+Ethereum price consolidates between key levels, while Ripple finds support around its critical level.
+The top three cryptocurrencies are consolidating as traders adopt a cautious stance ahead of key US macroeconomic data.

 All eyes on NFP report as Fed rate cut bets intensify